mosabami/enterprise-scale-aks-levelup/steps/deployment/Deploy-workload.md

    kubectl apply -f server-secret-provider-class.yaml
    ```

-7. Open the server deployment file and change the server deployment code so that it points to your ACR.
-You also need to ensure you are using version v2, your pg host points to the internal ip address of your postgres database and your PGUSER value is similar to this: `<pg user>@<pg database name>`.
+7. We don't need Postgres service or deployment anymore because we will be using the managed Postgres database we already deployed.
+Open the server deployment file and change the server deployment code so that it points to your ACR.
+You also need to ensure you are using version v2, your PG host points to the internal IP address of your Postgres database and your PGUSER value is similar to this: `<pg user>@<pg database name>`.
 You will also need to add the secret store volume mount and point the volume to the secret provider class you just created.
 Save it afterwards.

    ```bash
    code server-deployment.yaml
    ```

 8. Update the server deployment file so that it points to your repository.
-It should also have a volume mount that connects to the secrets store so that it can get the postgres database password from Key vault.It should also use the IP address of your postgress database nic.
+It should also have a volume mount that connects to the secrets store so that it can get the Postgres database password from Key vault.
+It should also use the IP address of your Postgres database NIC.
 Your server deployment file should look similar to this

    ```yaml
    apiVersion: apps/v1